tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-08-01-better-in-ruby-01.md

 FileUtils.rm_r 'somedir'
 ```

-## Massive Assignment
+## Massive assignment
+<a style="padding:0px, margin:0px" name="massive-assignment"></a>

-Massive assignement allow us to declare many variavles in the same time
+Massive assignment allow us to declare many variables at the same time

 ```ruby
 a,b,c,d = 1,2,3,4
 ```

-This feature will be very usefull in the method with many parameters
+This feature will be very useful in the method with many parameters

 ```ruby
 def my_method(*args)